keymanapp/keyboards/release/shared/fonts/sil/awami/Awami_README.txt

 no current plans to support OpenType.

 Awami Nastaliq is released under the SIL Open Font License.
-Awami is a trademark of SIL International.
+Awami is a trademark of SIL Global.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.